PiotrW01/SudokuSolver/README.md

-# Sudoku Solver
+# Sudokami

-This project is a basic sudoku solver that uses two main methods to create a solution: brute force or constraint propagation.
+Sudokami is a basic sudoku solver that uses two main methods to create a solution: brute force or constraint propagation.

 ## Controls